canmom/canmom.github.io/_posts/crit/baru/2021-12-06-tyrant-8-gends.md

 Nevertheless I believe it can---and I desperately hope, will---be defeated.
 And speculative fiction has at least some role in attempting to construct a horizon of what it would be like to live free of gender, regardless of the fact that there is no way we can be confident of any predictions.

-Unfortunately this theme seems to be visited only rarely, and attempts to push beyond it are met with a sickening transmisogynist hostility, as recent events have illustrated too painfully.
+Unfortunately this theme seems to be visited only rarely, and attempts to push beyond the very shallow state of writing on gender in science fiction are met with a sickening transmisogynist hostility, as recent events have illustrated too painfully.
 Le Guin's <cite>The Left Hand of Darkness</cite> is probably the best known example of scifi that has a go at life without gender, but although Le Guin was an exceptionally skilled and insightful writer, and the book is deeply compelling on a character level, her ungendered society is still shot through with unexamined vestiges of bioessentialism which end up weakening the thought experiment.

 This is not a project that is within <cite>Baru</cite>'s remit.
 The disintegration of gender is not really on the cards in Baru's world, any more than it was in our 17th century, except in the dark sense of genocide and one model displacing the others.
 But it works very well for the book's project to capture an oblique picture of what the enemy is.
 Sometimes declaring for an unknown future is all we can manage, after all; there are many pitfalls in trying to draw a map of the future utopia.